 Electronic Signatures in Personio

-eIDAS, the EU regulation on electronic identification and trust services, distinguishes between three types of electronic signatures that are explained in the table below.
-They differ mainly in their evidentiary value.
+eIDAS, the EU regulation on electronic identification and trust services, distinguishes between three electronic signature types that are explained in the table below.
+These three electronic signature types differ mainly in their evidentiary value.
 The following points play a key role:

 - Does the signature use an electronic certificate?